Ideal with teens

 Free for all, except temporary exhibitions

-WE love A fascinating museum about the occupation and liberation of Paris.
+WE love A fascinating museum on the occupation and liberation of Paris.
 Many images, explanatory videos

 Age for teens